billbreit/BitWiseApps/README.md

 Basic tests/demos of major components:

-**liststore and tablestore tests**:  taking liststore and tablestore out for a spin.
+**liststore, tablestore and vdict tests**:  taking liststore, tablestore and vdict out for a spin.
 Much more fun than writing unit tests, although it may wind up with unit tests eventually.

 **rpzc_demo.py**: An extended demo of DataStore.
 A non-trivial demo database of 7 tables and maybe 40 rows.

-Budgets are tight, tensions are mounting, the entrenched old guard may be facing a life-or-death power struggle with younger members.
-A time of revolution looms !  ( But not in this version of the demo.
-Once I figure out an idiom for generator queries, then let slip discord and mayhem in the Raspberry Pi Zero Club. )
+> Budgets are tight, tensions are mounting, the entrenched old guard may be facing a life-or-death power struggle with younger members.
+A time of revolution looms !

+But not in this version of the demo.
+Once I figure out an idiom for generator queries, then let slip discord and mayhem in the Raspberry Pi Zero Club.

 **testinit333.py**: A temporary test for a initialize filesystem function, still in development